Sanzzdev/Baileysnew/README.md

 Sending media (video, stickers, images) is easier & more efficient than ever.
 - You can specify a buffer, a local url or even a remote url.
-- When specifying a media url, FizzxyBaileys never loads the entire buffer into memory; it even encrypts the media as a readable stream.
+- When specifying a media url, Baileysnew never loads the entire buffer into memory; it even encrypts the media as a readable stream.

 ``` ts
 import { MessageType, MessageOptions, Mimetype } from 'Sanzzdev/Baileysnew'